 CAUTION!
-There is an integrated speed governor in the ignition system that limits the maximum speed to 13000 rpm.
-The maximum speed will not exceed 13000 rpm when the high speed jet is adjusted (screwed in).
-When the speed governor is activated, you will get the same sound experience as when the chain saw 4-cycles.
+There is an integrated speed governor in the ignition that limits the maximum speed to 12,000 rpm.
+Adjusting the jet therefore has no effect on the maximum speed.
+The high speed jet affects the chain saw's power.